-In particular, male drivers, young drivers (18-25 years) and taxi drivers travel at increased speeds, whereas older drivers (>55 years) travel at reduced speeds.
+In particular, male drivers, young drivers (18-25 years) and taxi drivers travel at increased speeds, whereas older drivers (>55 years) travel at reduced speeds while speaking.
 Most importantly, the use of a cell phone while driving results in reduced speeds for all drivers.
 Moreover, cell phone use is significantly associated with reduced headspaces.
 On the other hand, increased speed and headway differences between consecutive vehicles result in increased headspaces as well.

 Focusing on the effect of cell phone use, it can be assumed that the reduction in vehicle speeds of drivers using their cell phone results in a road safety benefit, given that lower travel speeds are generally correlated with lower accident risk.
-However, the reduction of vehicle headspace for drivers using their cell phone while driving may be considered as a confirmation of the distraction caused by cell phone, leading the driver to fail maintaining the appropriate headspace.
+However, it is revealing perhaps, apart from the physical distraction of the handheld mode, an attempt of drivers to counter-balance the increased mental workload resulting from the conversation.
+On the other hand, the reduction of vehicle headspace for drivers using their cell phone while driving may be considered as a confirmation of the distraction caused by cell phone, leading the driver to fail maintaining the appropriate headspace.
+Reduced headspaces are generally associated with increased rear-collision risk.